Our Philosophy – Linking Learning with Leisure

 What Will We See and Do?

 For each centre, there is a document for you to view online called ‘Your Guide to Trips’ (for Group Leaders, we also provide a printed copy on arrival).
 This gives you information about all the full-day and half-day trip destinations, including itineraries, themes and any entries included.
 There is also a brief guide to each of the Optional Sunday trips on offer.
-Download this now for Southampton (summer), Southampton (year-round), Reading, Bristol and the New Forest.
+Our 2019 guides will be published shortly.
 For trip dates, download your centre timetable.

 The House System

 Our activities are fun and many are also designed to develop your soft skills.
 Here are some examples.

 • At our creative IT workshop, you’ll use your teamworking, technical and artistic skills to create an online video; and then your presentation skills as you share it with the class.